What The Cast Of DodgeBall Looks Like Today

 Rip Torn - Patches O'Houlihan

-Torn's successful career hit a snag in 2010, in which he was arrested and charged with drunkenly breaking into a Connecticut bank.
+After his memorable turn as Patches, Torn played rock music producer Alan James in 2005's "Forty Shades of Blue" and French king Louis XV in 2006's "Marie Antoinette," though his career his a snag a few years later when he was arrested and charged with drunkenly breaking into a Connecticut bank.
 Among the charges were allegations that he was carrying a "loaded revolver" and was "highly intoxicated" when he was found; he was officially charged with burglary, criminal trespass, criminal mischief, and weapons charges.

 Torn eventually pleaded guilty and was sentenced to a two-and-a-half year suspended jail sentence and three years of probation.
-The arrest came right around the time that his "30 Rock" character was killed off, and following this, his career wasn't the same, with the veteran actor only signing on to a few smaller films.
-He did, however, reprise his "Men in Black" role in an Air New Zealand safety video in 2015.
+His career was never the same following the incident, with the veteran actor only signing on to a few smaller films.
+He did, however, reprise his "Men in Black" role in an Air New Zealand safety video in 2015, featuring alongside members of the All Blacks rugby team.
+The veteran actor died at his home in 2019 surrounded by family.
+He was 88.

 Justin Long - Justin